ROWENTA Eco Intelligence Iron

 ROWENTA Delta Force Stick Vacuum

 Cordless bagless stick vacuum cleaners.
 99% dust pick-up on hard floors.
 Exclusive DELTA FORCE™ Cyclonic System – sucks over 500oz of air per second, accelerates vacuumed air at more than 118 mph, and separates dust from air through a unique grid made of 994 micro holes.
-Washable and reusable foam filter on top of container captures the smallest particles for a 100% guaranteed filtration.
-DELTA HEAD™ with suction canals all over the surface and a motorized brush that spins up to 3,000 rounds per minute to remove dirt and pet hair.
-Unique swivel triangular shape of the suction head for superior edge and corner cleaning.
-180° Swivel System for easy cleaning – even in hard-to-reach areas.
-Removable 33oz dust container with simple push button to avoid any contact with dust.
-Self-standing position.
-Charging cord plugs directly into the unit.
-Can be stored anywhere without a base.
-Energy-Star® certified battery that combines high motor capacity with low energy consumption for up to 40 minutes (18V battery) or 50 minutes (24V battery) of run time per single charge.
+The washable and reusable foam filter on top of container captures the smallest particles.
+The DELTA HEAD™ with suction canals all over the surface and a motorized brush spins up to 3,000 rounds per minute to remove dirt and pet hair.
+The unique swivel triangular shape of the suction head provides superior edge and corner cleaning.
+180° Swivel System makes for easy cleaning – even in hard-to-reach areas.
+A removable 33oz dust container with simple push button avoids any contact with dust.
+The self-standing position, a charging cord that plugs directly into the unit make sure it can be stored anywhere without a base.
+The Energy-Star® certified battery combines high motor capacity with low energy consumption for up to 40 minutes (18V battery) or 50 minutes (24V battery) of run time per single charge.

 HOW TO IRON A SHIRT